-Marked route with poles (beginning of January to the middle of May)
+Marked route with poles (beginning of January to the mid-May)

-From Finse the trip goes up 400 meters in altitude.
-The terrain varies from being flat to somewhat steep hills.
-The cottage is only open for service most weekends in winter and has become a natural meeting point in the skiing trip Klemsburunden.
-Do you want to work a weekend at Klemsbu?
-You could be responsible for making and sell waffles and drinks, you can find more information here.
+From Finse, the track climbs approximately 400 meters in altitude.
+The terrain varies from flat to somewhat steep.
+The cottage is only open for service during most weekends in the winter and has become a natural meeting point along the ski trip, Klemsburunden.
+Are you interested in working a weekend in Klemsbu?
+You have the opportunity to make and sell waffles and drinks, which you can read more about here.
 The trip is suitable for both children and adults.

 KLEMSBURUNDEN, 1600 m